 Stablecoins would make the payment methods as simple as ABC.
 Our day-to-day transactions will become a piece of cake since the transfer of money will be instant and will require minimum transaction fees.
-Stablecoins will act as global currency which can be transacted in any country and be extremely helpful when buying commodities in a foreign country without having to exchange it when moving from one country to another, unlike fiat currencies.
+Stablecoins will act as global currency which can be transacted in any country and be extremely helpful when buying commodities in a foreign country without having to exchange them when moving from one country to another, unlike fiat currencies.

-Cross Border Payments which currently take up to a staggering 37% processing fee and transaction period of 3-10 days will be reduced to 2-3% transaction fee and instant transfer.
-A worker employed in Canada can send his salary to family in Manila in no time at a minimal fee.
+Cross Border Payments which currently take up to a staggering 37% processing fee and a transaction period of 3-10 days will be reduced to a 2-3% transaction fee and instant transfer.
+A worker employed in Canada can send his salary to his family in Manila in no time at a minimal fee.

 The use of Smart Contracts can be taken heavily and payments in corporations can be automated.
-Not just this, there can be loan payments, insurance payments and international payments which can be automated thus easing international trade and services.
+Not just this, there can be loan payments, insurance payments, and international payments which can be automated thus easing international trade and services.

-One of the major reasons for blockchain technology not going mainstream is its complexity and lack of knowledge among the masses.
+One of the major reasons blockchain technology is not going mainstream is its complexity and lack of knowledge among the masses.
 The concept of cryptocurrency will become easier for people to understand because 1 dollar can be equated to 1 unit of that stablecoin.

-When we think of blockchain the first thing that comes in our mind is decentralization.
+When we think of blockchain the first thing that comes to our mind is decentralization.
 But with stablecoins, there is one single organization responsible to maintain the assets against the issued stablecoins.
 This makes the system centralized and thus highly regularized.

 With assets being maintained by lone organizations, there is a lack of transparency which can be resolved only with fair and regulated audits.

-In the case of crypto-backed currencies, there is always the risk of asset crypto crashing thus auto liquidating the stablecoins.
+In the case of crypto-backed currencies, there is always the risk of asset crypto crashing thus auto-liquidating the stablecoins.
 This makes the whole system volatile and unpredictable.
 It would meaning going back to the same problem which was meant to be resolved.

 Cryptocurrencies are still in their nascent stage and this is even more true with stablecoins.
-But stablecoins does have the potential to disrupt governments’ monopoly in issuing currencies and creating a level playfield for fares markets.
+But stablecoins do have the potential to disrupt governments’ monopoly in issuing currencies and create a level playfield for fares markets.
 The future of cryptocurrencies is still on thin ice and only time will tell how it fairs with challenges thrown at it time and again.
 Stablecoins may hit the nail on the head with its ability to get the best of both worlds.